rockdaboot/wget2/docs/wget2.md

   When making client TCP/IP connections, bind to ADDRESS on the local machine.
 ADDRESS may be specified as a hostname or IP address.
 This option can be useful if your machine is bound to multiple IPs.

+### `--bind-interface=INTERFACE`

+  When making client TCP/IP connections, bind to INTERFACE on the local machine.
+INTERFACE may be specified as the name for a Network Interface.
+This option can be useful if your machine has multiple Network Interfaces.
+  However, the option works only when wget2 is run with elevated privileges (On GNU/Linux: root / sudo or `sudo setcap cap_net_raw+ep <path to wget|wget2>`).

 ### `-t`, `--tries=number`

   Set number of tries to number.
 Specify 0 or inf for infinite retrying.
 The default is to retry 20 times, with the exception